bithabib/flash_ssd_simulator_web/README.md

 ## Mapping (Logical Address to Physical Address):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Explore the mapping process that converts virtual addresses (VAs) to physical addresses (PAs) within the SSD.
 Understand how the controller maps logical blocks to specific physical locations, enabling efficient read and write operations.

-## Wear Leveling:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Discover the crucial wear leveling mechanism employed by flash SSDs.
-Observe how the simulator distributes write operations evenly across the memory cells, extending the lifespan and endurance of the SSD.
-1. Static Wear Leveling: This algorithm evenly distributes writes across all blocks in the SSD.
-It ensures that each block receives an equal number of write operations, preventing certain blocks from wearing out faster than others.
-However, static wear leveling does not take into account the varying usage patterns of different blocks.

-2. Dynamic Wear Leveling: This algorithm takes into consideration the usage patterns of blocks.
-It monitors the number of erase and program cycles for each block and dynamically redistributes data to less-used blocks.
-This helps to achieve a more balanced wear across the entire SSD, improving longevity.

-3. Hybrid Wear Leveling: This algorithm combines the benefits of both static and dynamic wear leveling.
-It initially uses static wear leveling to evenly distribute writes.
-Over time, it switches to dynamic wear leveling to adapt to changing usage patterns and maintain wear balance.

-4. Block-based Wear Leveling: This algorithm operates at the block level rather than the page level.
-It redistributes data among entire blocks rather than individual pages.
-This approach reduces write amplification and ensures that all cells within a block wear out uniformly.

-5. Over-Provisioning: This technique reserves a certain percentage of the SSD's capacity as spare area that is not accessible to the user.
-The over-provisioned space is used by the wear-leveling algorithms to perform data relocation and wear balancing operations.
-It helps to mitigate the impact of uneven wear on the usable capacity of the SSD.

 ## Write Amplification:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Delve into the concept of write amplification, a critical metric for flash SSD performance.
 Gain insights into how the simulator minimizes write amplification by optimizing the write operations and reducing unnecessary data movements.